ElectricRCAircraftGuy/glances_wiki/The-Glances-RESTFULL-JSON-API.md

 Glances HTTP API is based on **RESTFul/JSON**.

+The detailed Glances Restfull/API documentation is available in the code:

+Click here to consult the last version ==> https://github.com/nicolargo/glances/blob/fieldsdescription/docs/api.rst

 *Note: Change api/3 by api/2 if you use Glances 2.x.*

+***

 # Serveur side